zigbee-alliance/distributed-compliance-ledger/docs/running-node-ansible/vn.md

 #### 4. Wait until your NodeAdmin key is proposed and approved by the quorum of trustees

 - Make sure the Node Admin account is proposed by a Trustee (usually CSA).
-The account will appear in the "Accounts" / "All Proposed Accounts" tab in https://testnet.iotledger.io/accounts.
+The account will appear in the "Accounts" / "All Proposed Accounts" tab in https://testnet.iotledger.io/accounts (for `testnet-2.0` only).

 - Make sure that the proposed account is approved by at least 2/3 of Trustees.
 The account must disappear from the "Accounts" / "All Proposed Accounts" tab in https://testnet.iotledger.io/accounts, and appear in  "Accounts" / "All Active Accounts" tab.